srish/gerrit-newcomer-bot/README.md

 4. To push changes to Gerrit: `git push origin HEAD:refs/for/<branch-name>`
 5. See the magic in action!

-Note: If you want to use a different reviewer bot and not `First-time-contributor`, you will have to create one using the same process as in Step 1.
+Note: If you want to use a different reviewer bot and not `Welcome, new contributor!`, you will have to create one using the same process as in Step 1.

 For production
 --------------